-Home › The atomic unit
+Home › The Event

-Your chunk boundary is an event
+Your chunk boundary is an event.

 Why text spans fail at scale

 Token windows, sentence splits, and overlap are guesses about where meaning ends.
 They drift the moment your corpus grows or your documents change shape.
-You end up tuning a splitter forever, chasing a target that keeps moving.
+An event has natural edges: a transaction, a diagnosis, a job change is one bounded thing with one outcome.
+You stop tuning and start retrieving.

 What every event carries

-The cost of leaving the unit undefined
+The cost of leaving it undefined

 Leave the atomic unit undefined and every retrieval bug becomes unfixable by design.
-You cannot rank what you cannot name, so you keep tuning splitters and hoping.
+You keep tuning splitters and hoping.
 Each new document format reopens a debate you thought was closed.
+Worse, the cost compounds in silence: by the time quality visibly drops, you already hold months of data chunked the wrong way, and re-chunking is a migration under load.

 Common questions